rtic-rs/rtic/book/en/src/by-example/types-send-sync.md

 Similarly, [`Sync`] is a marker trait for "types for which it is safe to share references between threads", according to its definition in `core`.
-In the context of RTFM the `Sync` trait is only required where it's possible for two, or more, tasks that run at different priorities and may get a shared reference (`&-`) to a resource.
+In the context of RTIC the `Sync` trait is only required where it's possible for two, or more, tasks that run at different priorities and may get a shared reference (`&-`) to a resource.
 This only occurs with shared access (`&-`) resources.